philipcdavis/reactfordesign.github.io/pages/javascript/javascript.md

 ## Variables
 Variables are containers that hold values.
 These values can take lots of different forms.
-If you wanted a variable to hold a number you could write `var num = 20;`.
+If you wanted a variable to hold a number you could write it as `var num = 20;`.
 If I use `console.log(num)` it should show me the number twenty.

-Variables can be referenced later.
-`var double = num * 2; // 40`
+Variables can be referenced later. `var double = num * 2; // 40`

 Variables can hold lots of different data types.
 I want to discuss a few different common ways to hold data.
 There are primitive data types like numbers, which we used earlier, There are strings, which are just a way to store text, and booleans which are values that are either true or false.